 Other Tips to Help You Fall Asleep

-If you want to expand your anti-insomnia arsenal even further, consider watching a bit of Napflix (streaming service for boring content), incorporating these relaxation techniques, or buying these smart gadgets for sleep.
+If you want to expand your anti-insomnia arsenal even further, take a look at these apps and methods that can help you fall asleep faster.
+Also consider watching a bit of Napflix (streaming service for boring content), incorporating a few relaxation techniques, or setting up a smart home for sleep .

 Image Credit: Africa Studio via Shutterstock.com